Cyclophosphamide: Medical uses

 Cyclophosphamide is used to treat cancers and autoimmune diseases.
 It is used to quickly control the disease.
 Due to its toxicity, it is replaced as soon as possible by less toxic drugs.
 Regular and frequent laboratory evaluations are required to monitor kidney function, avoid drug-induced bladder complications and screen for bone marrow toxicity.

 Cancer

 The main use of cyclophosphamide is with other chemotherapy agents in the treatment of lymphomas, some forms of brain cancer, neuroblastoma, leukemia and some solid tumors.

-Oncovet C (Chemovet S.A.), is the first-based drug approved in Latin America for veterinary use for canine and feline cancer (carcinomas of anal sacs, bladder carcinomas, urethral carcinomas, hemangiosarcomas, lymphomas, mast cell tumor, osteosarcomas, soft tissue sarcoma), feline cancers (mammary carcinomas, hemangiosarcomas, lymphomas, plasmacytomas, chronic lymphocytic leukemia, acute myelogenous leukemia, mast cell tumor).
-It can be administered in different treatment schemes, such as induction therapy, adjuvant, neoadjuvant, maintenance and metronomic chemotherapy.

 Autoimmune diseases

 Cyclophosphamide decreases the immune system's response, and although concerns about toxicity restrict its use to patients with severe disease, it remains an important treatment for life-threatening autoimmune diseases where disease-modifying antirheumatic drugs (DMARDs) have been ineffective.
 For example, systemic lupus erythematosus with severe lupus nephritis may respond to pulsed cyclophosphamide.
 Cyclophosphamide is also used to treat minimal change disease, severe rheumatoid arthritis, granulomatosis with polyangiitis, Goodpasture syndrome and multiple sclerosis.

-Because of its potential side effects such as amenorrhea or ovarian failure, cyclophosphamide is used for early phases of treatment and later substituted by other medications, such as mycophenolic acid or ACA.
+Because of its potential side effects such as amenorrhea or ovarian failure, cyclophosphamide is used for early phases of treatment and later substituted by other medications, such as mycophenolic acid or azathioprine.